squidservices/.github/README.md

-# squidservices
-Squid Services Readme
+# SQUID SERVICES ON GITHUB
+> Squid Services, Discord Organization focused on developing new projects

+NOTE: README NOT FINISHED